bonifacioronald/carve/README.md

 # Carve

-An inclusive parenting application made for GSDC Malaysia's KitaHack 2023 aimed to tackle the UN's SDG 3.7, SDG 4.2, and SDG 10.2.
+An inclusive parenting application made for Google Solution Challenge 2023 aimed to tackle the UN's SDG 3.7, SDG 4.2, and SDG 10.2.

 ## Table Of Contents